Ian McKinnon

 Ian Duncan McKinnon CNZM QSO JP (born 21 April 1943) is a New Zealand educator and local politician, and is a former deputy mayor of Wellington.

 Education

 McKinnon was educated at Nelson College from 1957 to 1961.
 He went on to Victoria University of Wellington, where he graduated with a BCom, and The University of Auckland, where he was awarded a DipEd.

 Career

 Teacher administrator

 McKinnon began his teaching career at King's College, Auckland.
 He has been Headmaster of a number of prominent private schools in New Zealand, including Wanganui Collegiate School (1980–88), and Scots College (1992–2002).
 He was also Lower Master at Eton College in the UK from 1988.

-At Wanganui Collegiate, he steered the school through a period of sustained pupil growth, despite the fall-off of its traditional catchment area – the education of central North Island farmer's sons, in the wake of the removal of state produce subsidies.
+At Wanganui Collegiate, he steered the school through a period of sustained pupil growth, despite the fall-off of its traditional catchment area – the education of central North Island farmers' sons, in the wake of the removal of state produce subsidies.